 - Name the emotion.

-- Let the emotion go and return to focussing on your breath.
+- Let the emotion go and return to focusing on your breath.

 This exercise is extremely effective at relaxing your mind and allowing you to control your emotions.
-It will help to relieve stress and can greatly benefit both your physical and mental health.
+It will help to relieve stress and is of immense benefit to both your physical and mental health.
 You may also like to try this powerful meditation technique for emotional balance.